decentdanoz/MinistryofEngineeringMaximalExperience/readme.md

 - 👀 I’m interested in engineering maximal experiences
 - 💞️ I’m looking to collaborate on engineering maximal experiences
 - 📫 How to reach me: https://twitter.com/ShibcMemes and https://t.me/ShibCtokenERC
-- Resources will contain SHIBC MEMES and ETC ecosystem materials (smol media pack)
+- 💯 Memes will contain SHIBC Memes
-- Memes will contain a composite of all that - so get creative!
+- 🔥 Resources will contain ETC media

 ### This repo will preserve the deep history of memes that comes from the Shiba Classic Community.